lydiandy/vlang_note/content/gen_c.md

 	// var:
 	// hash_cache int
 pub:
-	str byteptr // points to a C style 0 terminated string of bytes. len int // the length of the .str field, excluding the ending 0 byte.
+	str &byte // points to a C style 0 terminated string of bytes. len int // the length of the .str field, excluding the ending 0 byte.
 It is always equal to strlen(.str).
 }
 //string的各种内置方法: